tezoscommunity/FAQ/Compile_Betanet.md

 ## Steps

 Login to new Debian or Ubuntu system and update its base packages.
+(In the following, replace "192.155.xxx.xxx" with the actual IP address of your server).

 ```
 ssh root@192.155.xxx.xxx
 apt-get update